iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/data-structures.md

 ## Payloads

-Payloads can be part of a block and are specified as either a Tagged Data payload, holding a tag and associated data, or a Transaction Payload, using the Unspent Transaction Output (UTXO) model for ledger accounting.
+Payloads can be part of a block and are specified as either a Tagged Data payload, holding a tag and associated data, or a Transaction Payload using the Unspent Transaction Output (UTXO) model for ledger accounting.
 A UTXO transaction consumes unspent outputs from previous transactions and generates new outputs.

 ### Transaction Payload

 IOTA 2.0 uses the Unspent Transaction Output (UTXO) model for ledger accounting, a method prevalent in cryptocurrencies like Bitcoin, Cardano, and IOTA.
 Each transaction in this model consumes unspent outputs from previous transactions and generates new outputs.
-Therefore, when a user wishes to transfer tokens, they create a transaction specifying which existing UTXOs are consumed and which new UTXOs are created.
+Therefore, when users wish to transfer tokens, they create a transaction specifying which existing UTXOs are consumed and which new UTXOs are created.

 ### Tagged Data Payload

-Tagged Data payload holds a tag and associated data.
+The tagged Data payload holds a tag and associated data.

 ## Slots